cloudevents/spec/primer.md

 - Function build and invocation process
 - Language-specific runtime APIs
 - Selecting a single identity/access control system

+## Architecture

+The CloudEvents specification set defines four different kinds of protocol elements that form a layered architecture model.

+1. The [base specification](spec.md) defines an abstract information model made up of attributes (key-value pairs) and associated rules for what constitutes a CloudEvent.
+2. The [extensions](./spec.md#extension-context-attributes) add use-case specific
+   and potentially overlapping sets of extension attributes and associated rules, e.g. to support different tracing standards.
+3. The event format encodings, e.g. [JSON](json-format.md), define how the information model of the base specification together with the chosen extensions is encoded for mapping it to header and payload elements of an application protocol.
+4. The transport bindings, e.g. [HTTP](http-transport-binding.md), defines
+   how the CloudEvent is bound to an application protocol's transport frame, in the case of HTTP to the HTTP message.
+The transport binding does not constrain how the transport frame is used, meaning that the HTTP binding can be used with any HTTP method and with request and response messages.

+If required to assure broader interoperability, the CloudEvents specification set provides specific constraints for event delivery using a particular application protocol.
+The [HTTP Webhook](http-webhook.md) specification is not specific to CloudEvents and can be used to post any kind of one-way event and notifications to a conformant HTTP endpoint.
+However, the lack of such a specification elsewhere makes it necessary for CloudEvents to define it.

 ## Versioning of Attributes